 In the opinion of Foley & Lardner, a United States holder's tax basis in a note will generally be its cost.
-In the opinion of Foley & Lardner, upon the sale or retirement of a note, a United States holder will generally recognize gain or loss on the sale or retirement of a note equal to the difference between the amount realized (not including any amounts attributable to accrued and unpaid interest) and the holder's tax basis of the note.
+In the opinion of Foley & Lardner, upon the sale or retirement of a note, a United States holder will generally recognize gain or loss equal to the difference between the amount realized (not including any amounts attributable to accrued and unpaid interest) and the holder's tax basis of the note.
 Long-term capital gain of a non-corporate United States holder is generally subject to a maximum tax rate of 20% in respect of property held for more than one year and not more than five years and 18% in respect of property held for more than five years.